 State legislatures and public utilities commissions can enact rules to make solar power accessible for everyone.
 Favorable rules explain why some of the cloudiest states—New York, New Jersey, and Connecticut, are doing so well with solar, and yet some of those with the most natural solar resources—like Alabama, Mississippi, and Florida—are doing so poorly.

 Below is important information about the public policy, rules, and economic reasons that affect your ability to go solar here in Georgia:

 A Renewables Portfolio Standard (“RPS”) requires utilities in the state to eventually source at least a certain percentage of their electricity from clean, renewable sources like solar panels.
 Unfortunately Georgia is one of a minority of states that has yet to pass any RPS.
 The legislature is missing a big opportunity to help safeguard your environment and save citizens money.

 We see the same pattern all across the country.
 In states with renewable energy targets written into the law (and penalties for failing to meet those targets), the state and the utilities come together to offer strong incentives for residential solar power.
 In states that lack an RPS the landscape is far more murky.
 There might be the occasional tax credit or utility-specific performance incentive, but states that lack an RPS generally lack a cohesive policy to encourage renewable energy.

-Electricity runs about 10.1 cents per kilowatt hour (“kwh”) here.
+Electricity runs about 12 cents per kilowatt hour (“kWh”) here.
 That’s pretty low.
-In fact electricity here is noticeably cheaper than the national average of 11.43 cents/kwh.
+In fact electricity here is nearly even with the national average.

 Unfortunately that’s about all Georgia’s net metering law says.
 There are no safeguards to stop the utilities from springing unanticipated fees on you, a cap on residential systems that may not allow all customers to produce all of their energy needs and still take advantage of net metering, and a woefully small aggregate capacity limit.